Microsoft-TrainingKits/HOL-IntroToWindowsAzureVirtualMachinesLinux/HOL.md

 	zypper install yast2-packager
 	zypper install yast2-network
 	zypper install yast2-http-server
+	zypper install yast2-runlevel
 	````

+	>**Note**: If you get the following prompt "Do you want to reject the key, trust temporarily, or trust always? [r/t/a/?]", press a and then enter.

 1. To install the prerequisites for Drupal you will use **Yast2** to automatically install Apache and MySQL with their dependencies.
 In the terminal, execute **Yast2**.
 This will open the **Yast2** application.